BNasmith/PTForsyth/PTFWorkofChrist.md

 our sin and not with our sluggishness.
 It had to deal with our active hostility, and not simply with the passive dullness of our hearts.
-Our hostility that is what the easy-going people
+Our hostility---that is what the easy-going people [20]{.pagenum}

-20 THE DIFFERENCE BETWEEN

 cannot be brought to recognise.
-That is what the shallow optimists, who think we can now dispense with emphasis on the death of Christ, feel themselves able to do to ignore the fact that the human heart is enmity against God, against a God who makes demands upon it; who goes so far as to make demands for
+That is what the shallow optimists, who think we can now dispense with emphasis on the death of Christ, feel themselves able to do---to ignore the fact that the human heart is enmity against God, against a God who makes demands upon it; who goes so far as to make demands for